SandraT22/CapstoneProject/README.md

 *_11:40: Debug added code.
 Some things are not defined.
 Probably need to be imported from somewhere like bootstrap or react._
 *_12:40: Debug_
 *_12:45: Lunch_
+*_1:45: Debug_
+*_2:25: Continued with tutorial.
+Marker is no longer displaying and the inputs for location and destination are not displaying._